ajlabuc/meCLIP/README.md

     input_read1: input_read1
     input_read2: input_read2

-adapters: adapterList.txt
+adapters: config/adapterList.txt

 motif: RAC

 STAR:
-  repbase: reference_genomes/STAR/repbase_human
+  repbase: STAR/repbase_human
-  genome: reference_genomes/STAR/hg19
+  genome: STAR/hg19

 genome:
-  fasta: reference_genomes/genome/hg19/GRCh37.p13.genome.fa
+  fasta: genome/GRCh37.p13.genome.fa
-  twoBit: reference_genomes/genome/hg19/GRCh37.p13.genome.2bit
+  twoBit: genome/GRCh37.p13.genome.2bit

+metaplotr:
+  region_sizes: metaplotr/region_sizes.txt
+  hg19_annotation: metaplotr/hg19_annot.sorted.bed
 ```

 * **threads:** defines the number of threads available to the pipeline
-\

 * **sample_name:** easily identifiable name of the experiment (this will be included in most of the file names and titles)
-\

 * **reads:** specifies the location of the paired sequencing read files for the IP and INPUT samples (omit the extension suffix, i.e. 'fastq.gz', as this is assumed and needs to be omitted for proper naming)

-\
-* **adapters:** location of the list of adapters used by FastQC to identify contamination (tab-delinted file containing name and sequence)
+* **adapters:** location of the list of adapters used by FastQC to identify contamination (tab-delinted file containing name and sequence, example included)
-\

 * **motif:** IUPAC definition of the motif that is used to filter m^6^As
-\

 * **STAR:** location of the directories containing the respective STAR indexes for the reference genome and relevant RepBase
-\

 * **genome:** location of the FASTA file and corresponding 2bit file for the reference genome
-\

-Relevant files for the hg19 genome are included in the GitHub repository,
+* **metaplotr:** location of the annotation file used to generate the metagene plot

+Note - The aligner indicies, genomes, and corresponding annotations are quite large (45Gb for GRCh37/hg19 genome).
+Please ensure you have sufficient disk space to store the files before executing the pipeline.

 ### Execute the Analysis Pipeline